TegarSatriaaa/Project-TodoLisr/README.md

 ---

 ## 🚀 Demo
-You can try the live demo here: [Coming Soon - GitHub Pages Link]
+You can try the live demo here: https://tegarsatriaaa.github.io/Project-TodoLisr/

 ---